I like to share information that makes life more joyful and meaningful. My main interests are health and general wellness in body and mind.

 The Red Durian

-Now we come to the most unusaul durian, the red durian!
+Now we come to the most unusual durian, the red durian!
 Unbelievable but true.
 This variety is found wild in the jungles of Sabah, an eastern state of Malaysia in northern Borneo.
-The flesh is drier and taste a little sourish, and not as aromatic as the normal durian.
+The flesh is drier and tastes a little sourish and not as aromatic as the normal durian.

 Durian Kurakura (Tortoise Durian)